1872 River House

 Eating

-Breakfast is included in the rates and is served until late.
-It's laid out in the stone-walled lounge, which gazes out across the river, and there's no better start to the day than munching croissants as boats pootle by.
-The simple but tasty spread includes the normal pastries, cheese, fruit and cereals, plus eggs cooked to order and freshly brewed coffee; the frothy cappuccinos are particularly good.
+Breakfast is included in the rates.
+It's laid out in the stone-walled lounge, which gazes out across the river, and there's no better start to the day than munching a pastel de nata as boats pootle by.
+The tasty spread includes pastries, meat, cheese, fruit and cereals, plus eggs cooked to order - including pancakes and waffles.

-No other meals are available, but cakes, snacks, wines (including port, of course) and hot drinks are available free of charge and there's a beer tap in the lounge that you can help yourself to; there's also a bar with a waterside terrace just next door.
+No other meals are available, but snacks, wines (including port, of course) and hot drinks (free of charge) are available in the lounge.
+There's also a bar with a waterside terrace just next door.
 And when it comes to dining out, Porto’s burgeoning culinary scene means there’s plenty of choice, from contemporary sushi joints to traditional family-run restaurants built into the old city walls.
 There’s also a string of eateries along the nearby Cais da Ribeira, where tables spill out onto the bustling quayside.

 Features include: